-Radium Hot Springs is a primitive hot springs pool located on the banks of the Colorado River.
+Radium Hot Springs is a primitive warm springs pool located on the banks of the Colorado River.
 The closest city to Radium to the north is Kremmling and to the south is Eagle and Edwards.
-The pool actually sits near the base of a 60 foot cliff.
-Cliff-jumpers will make the plunge before over swimming to the hot springs.
+The spring mixes with river water bringing the temperature down to about 80⁰ F. When the river is high, usually in the spring, the pool can be washed out.

-This primitive hot springs is located in the wilderness along the Colorado River.
+This primitive warm spring is located along the Colorado River.
 There is one main pool, about twenty feet in diameter.
-The temperature on average will be around 90° F. It's not uncommon to spot wildlife, rafters, fisherman and river tubers making using of the area.
+The temperature, on average, is around 80⁰ F. It is not uncommon to spot wildlife, rafters, and fishermen.

 Time to Go: